Crossword Who's Who - J

 Derek Jewell was better known as the music critic of The Sunday Times and as the presenter of Sounds Interesting on BBC Radio 3.
 He was also the author of several books about popular music.

 Tom Johnson, a retired teacher, has compiled crosswords for The Spectator under the pseudonym Doc since July 1981 and has edited The Spectator crossword since January 1999.
-He has also edited Araucaria's 1 Across magazine since early 2000.Tom compiles puzzles as Didymus in Prospect magazine, Gozo in the Financial Times and Busman in the Toughie series in The Daily Telegraph.
+He has also edited Araucaria's 1 Across magazine since early 2000.Tom compiles puzzles as Anorak in the New Statesman magazine, Didymus in Prospect magazine, Maskarade in The Guardian, Gozo in the Financial Times and Busman in the Toughie series in The Daily Telegraph.

 He also sets cricket-themed puzzles for Wisden Cricket Monthly.
 Over the years has compiled puzzles for about a dozen puzzle magazines, and has compiled puzzles for every issue of the Puzzler magazine, reaching his 2000th puzzle in the January 2009 issue.